Warhammer Monthly: Format

 The comic used an anthology format, usually featuring three or four stories each of seven to eight pages in length.
 The stories in Warhammer Monthly were usually serialised, and would run for several months.
 The most popular stories returned for more series, and were often collected in trade paperback form.

 The December 2002 issue of the comic book was called Warhammer Warped Visions.
 It featured one-shot variations of Black Library's most popular comics, but with their settings reversed between the Warhammer and Warhammer 40,000 universes.
 For example, the Dark Elf Malus Darkblade was portrayed as a female Dark Eldar named Maless, while the Titan Imperius Dictatio was shown as an Empire Steam Tank.

 Cancellation

-Warhammer Monthly was cancelled after issue 86 as sales were poor in comparison to the numerous novels Black Library were producing.
+Warhammer Monthly was cancelled after issue 86.

 In 2006, Games Workshop licensed the comic books rights to Boom!
 Studios.
 That publisher's first Warhammer 40,000 release was Damnation Crusade, written by Warhammer Monthly stalwart Dan Abnett.

 In 2007, The Black Library started the Warhammer Monthly Archive, a site with free PDF versions of the comics.
 However the site was closed in 2009.